 To strengthen our competitive position, we have enhanced our premium digital cable service with DVR functionality and HD services.
 In September 2013, we introduced our next-generation Horizon TV platform, offering an enhanced interactive TV experience for consumers.
 Horizon is an all-in-one set-top box with an integrated Euro DOCSIS 3.0 modem and a WiFi connection, providing an intuitive advanced user interface, access to premium TV and VoD.
-In addition, we introduced Horizon Go, an online television application that offers over 140 linear video channels, of which over 100 channels out-of-home, and access to SVoD services.
-In 2015, we also further increased the number of HD channels available to up to 94 channels and expanded our VoD services by adding the Maxdome SVoD package to our portfolio and the announced VoD partnership with the largest German commercial broadcaster, Mediengruppe RTL Deutschland (RTL).
-By the expansion of these services, we now offer over 67,000 VoD titles.
+In addition, we introduced Horizon Go, an online television application that offers over 140 linear video channels, of which the majority are available out-of-home, and access to VoD services.
+In 2015, we expanded our VoD services by adding the maxdome SVoD package to our portfolio and announced a VoD partnership with the largest German commercial broadcaster, Mediengruppe RTL Deutschland (RTL).
+As of December 31, 2017, we offer a total of over 62,000 VoD titles.
 The bundle options allow subscribers to select various combinations of services to meet their needs.
 Promotional discounts are typically available to new subscribers.